HsuanChih-Wang/HsuanChih-Wang.github.io/_pages/about.md

 ---

 ![blindAndElephant](../assets/images/blind-men-and-elephant.png)
-* Transportation research is just like "Blind men and an elephant": Everyone claims they know what "Transportation" is, however, no one can really comprehense the whole picture.
+* Transportation research is just like "Blind men and an elephant": Everyone claims they know what "Transportation" is; however, no one can really comprehense the whole picture.
-This complicated nature deeply intrigued me :)
+I am deeply intrigued by this complicated nature :)

 ## Degrees
 * M.S.
 Transportation and Communication Management Science, National Cheng Kung University, Tainan City, Taiwan (2018-2020)